SharpLu/Blog/_posts/2016-04-26-how_to_setup_dask_cluster_step_by_step.md

 Setup Dask cluster is cumbersome work, so I like to share the hands-on experience here show how to setup a Dask cluster on Amazon EC2 step by step.

-First you have to setup a Amazon account bind with your credit card, then you can start create your server
+before you start setup the clutser , just ensure you have to setup a Amazon account bind with your credit card, then you can start create your instances

-1. Here we used 4 Ubuntu server for our Dask experiment environment server has 8 cores 32GB memory and 200SSD each instance

-2.after ubuntu setup, if you are familiar with Ubuntu shell command then you can start         to download the continuum.io  acconda environment and install the Dask  and                         Distributed.
+1. Here we used 4 Ubuntu server for our Dask experiment environment server has 8 cores 32GB memory and 200SSD each instance 2.after ubuntu setup, if you are familiar with Ubuntu shell command then you can start to download the continuum.io  acconda environment and install the Dask and Distributed.

 First you have to install annaconda environment  and with Dask

-Second make sure you have installed  distributed, this this distributed scheduler, used for coordinate between the client and workers.
+Second make sure you have installed dask distributed lib, this this distributed scheduler, used for coordinate between the client and workers.

 ```
 pip install distributed --upgrade